ianjoo/Phonotacticon/README.md

 # Phonotacticon 1.0

-Phonotacticon is a database in the make that is aimed to contain the basic phonotactic information of ca. 1500 lects.
+Phonotacticon is a database containing the basic phonotactic information of spoken lects.

-Phonotacticon 1.0 will contain only Eurasian lects.
-It is expected to be completed in August 2023.
+The first version, Phonotacticon 1.0, is now available.
+It contains 516 lects spoken in Eurasia.
+For details, please consult PhonotacticonManuscript.pdf uploaded in this Github.